drakkan/sftpgo/docs/howto/eventmanager.md

 Done!
 Try deleting a file, it will be moved to the Recycle Bin.

-You can also add a scheduled event rule to automatically delete files older than a configurable time from the `recycle` folder.
+You can also add a scheduled event rule to automatically delete files older than a configurable time from the `/recycle` folder.